Buried deep in your analytics, you'll likely find some strange URLs reporting into your Analytics > Behavior > Site Content > All Pages.

 How to improve the accuracy of your page-level data in your Mediavine Dashboard

 - Identify and locate the view that is connected to your Mediavine Dashboard.

 This is ideally going to be a view set to the New York timezone.
 (If you haven't set that up yet, check out this help doc, and please take care of that now!)

 - Add "fbclid,epik" to the "Exclude URL query parameters" box.

 - If you use Google Web Stories, add a comma and "_gl" to the box also.

 - Click "Save".

-- If you use the "fbclid" data for your marketing strategies, you'll want to make sure you set up a separate view that gets connected to your Mediavine dashboard that you can use the query param exclusion on.
+- If you use the "fbclid" or "epik" data for your marketing strategies, you'll want to make sure you set up a separate view that gets connected to your Mediavine dashboard that you can use the query param exclusion on.